Skip to main content

 National Regattas

-There are 5 national regattas each year at the National Watersports Centre in Nottingham where races are run on the regatta lake with 9 lanes.
+There are 4 national regattas each year in April, June, July and September, held at the National Watersports Centre in Nottingham.
+Racers start in ‘buckets’ that automatically drop when the race starts and are run on the regatta lake with 9 lanes.
 Paddlers need a minimum qualifying time to race at Nottingham and we arrange regular trials throughout the year to identify those who are ready for the sprints.
 The entry is done centrally through the club, and if you want to race in crew boats (K2/K4) we will help to find you a partner, either from DCC or possibly another club.

 Regional Regattas